bids-standard/bids-specification/src/02-common-principles.md

 possible (that is, unless explicitly contradicted for derivatives).
 Any subject-specific derivatives should be housed within each subject’s directory;
-if session-specific derivatives are generated, they should be deposited under a session sub-directory within the corresponding subject directory; and so on.
+if session-specific derivatives are generated, they should be deposited under a session subdirectory within the corresponding subject directory; and so on.

 ### Non-compliant derivatives

 Nothing in this specification should be interpreted to disallow the storage/distribution of non-compliant derivatives of BIDS datasets.
-In particular, if a BIDS dataset contains a `derivatives/` sub-directory, the contents of that directory may be a heterogeneous mix of BIDS Derivatives datasets and non-compliant derivatives.
+In particular, if a BIDS dataset contains a `derivatives/` subdirectory, the contents of that directory may be a heterogeneous mix of BIDS Derivatives datasets and non-compliant derivatives.